mathew-ead/ead-code-challenge/README.md

 Get more details on Redux, check out the [Redux documentation](https://redux.js.org/).

-Get more details regarding the style component MUI [MUI](https://mui.com/)
+Get more details regarding the styling framework TailwindCSS [TailwindCSS](https://tailwindcss.com/)

 Check the more details of automated test cases.
 [Cypress](https://www.cypress.io/)